Data Research

 Research

 We get many requests to research when a trophy was listed in our record books.
-It is not at all unusual for someone to write us to ask “if a kudu shot by Mr. Hoestieman” was ever listed in our book . . . or whether a Marco Polo sheep was first listed in the 7th or the 10th edition.
-As you know, Rowland Ward was founded in 1870, and its first record book was published in 1892.
-It is now 2016, so our data now go back almost 140 years through 29 editions.
-That’s a lot of information to search through in order to find a specific entry . . . that may or may not be there.
+It is not at all unusual for someone to write us to ask if “a kudu shot by Mr. Hoestieman” was ever listed in our book . . . or whether a specific Marco Polo sheep was first listed in the 7th or the 10th edition.
+Rowland Ward Ltd. was founded in 1870, and its first record book was published in 1892.
+Today our data goes back more than 130 years through 30 editions.
+That’s a lot of information to search through in order to find a specific entry that may or may not be there.

 Archive Available for Research

 We have the entire collection of Rowland Ward’s Records of Big Game books available for research.
-This includes the 1894 expanded edition as well as all the addendum lists of the 1960s.
-In addition, we have all of Rowland Ward’s other publications (by Count Potocki, Prince Demidoff, Sir.
-Powell-Cotton, Richard Lydekker, etc.) as well as an extensive archive of early Rowland Ward brochures, correspondence, entry forms, and images submitted for the record book.
-While the entire database of Rowland Ward’s Records of Big Game is digital, it is huge, so it takes time to find specific information.
+This includes the original 1892 edition and the 1894 expanded edition as well as all the addendum lists of the 1960s.
+In addition, we have all of Rowland Ward Ltd.’s other publications (by Count Potocki, Prince Demidoff, Sir.
+Powell-Cotton, Richard Lydekker, etc.) as well as an extensive archive of early Rowland Ward Ltd. brochures, correspondence, entry forms, and images submitted for the record book.
+In addition, the entire database of Rowland Ward’s Records of Big Game is digital and can be searched for specifics.

 Game Record, Illustration Research

 If you want us to research a particular trophy that (you think) is listed in Rowland Ward’s Records of Big Game, we can do so.
-If we find data and a specific photo, we can make a Xerox copy and send it to you.
-Depending on the condition of the archive, we might be able to scan the item and e-mail it.
+If we find data and a specific photo, we can make a copy and send it to you.
+Depending on the condition of the archive, we might be able to scan the item and e-mail it, or we will photograph it.
 Please understand that the more information you provide to us, the quicker we can find the item.
-A query such as “My grandfather told me he shot a large elephant that is listed in Rowland Ward” will cause a lot more work than a request such as, “Can you please scan or Xerox the first time a kudu from Tanzania was recorded under the name of Ivor A. Jamison.”
-The minimum charge is one hour.
-For rates see below under the heading “Rates.”
-Please understand that this fee is for research only; we do not guarantee that we will be able to find the record, and the fee does not grant you the right to reproduce any item we might find for commercial purposes.
+A query such as “My grandfather told me he shot a large elephant that is listed in RW” will cause a lot more work than a request such as “Can you please scan or photograph the first time a kudu from Tanzania was recorded under the name of Ivor A. Jamison.”

-The cost of finding an article or illustration or photo by our in house staff is $125 per hour with a minimum charge of one hour.
+The cost of finding an article or illustration or photo by our in-house staff is $175 per hour with a minimum charge of one hour.
 It takes 5 to 10 working days to do this research.
-Please send a check (no credit cards) made payable to Rowland Ward to the address below.
+Please send your request to info@rowlandward.org and we will send you a link for payment.
 If the research goes over the time period you have paid for, we will stop and ask you for a second payment.
 We will not run up additional research hours without your authorization.
-Please understand that our fees are for research, and payment of a fee does not grant you the right to reproduce for commercial purposes any item we might find.
+Please understand that that our fees are for research only and they do not grant you the right to reproduce the item found for commercial purposes.

 Rowland Ward